fholm/unityassets/README.md

-**Important:** The license below covers all of the C# code files in this repository, all non-code assets, including but not limited to: models, textures, sounds, etc. are the property of their respective author and under other licenses.
+**Important:** The license below covers all of the C# code files in this repository unless another license is present in the beginning of the file, all non-code assets, including but not limited to: models, textures, sounds, etc. are the property of their respective author and under other licenses.
 Most projects contains an "Attribution" files which lists the source of the non-code assets.

 LICENSE